Sprain (Distortion)

 Download/Print

-A sprain, medically termed a distortion, is a joint injury where the joint capsule and surrounding ligaments are overstretched or partially torn due to excessive or unphysiological movement.
-Unlike a dislocation (complete separation of joint surfaces), in a sprain, the joint surfaces remain in contact, but there are microtears or partial tears in the stabilizing structures.
+A sprain, technically known as a distortion, is a joint injury in which the joint capsule and surrounding ligaments are overstretched or partially torn by excessive or unphysiological movement.
+In contrast to a luxation (complete separation of the joint surfaces), in a sprain, the joint surfaces remain in Contact, but micro-tears or partial ruptures of the stabilizing structures occur.

 The joint capsule and ligaments consist mainly of collagen fibers that provide stability to the joint.
-These structures have limited elasticity and can be damaged when their physiological load limit is exceeded.
-In dogs and cats, the joints of the limbs are often affected, with the ankle joint (tarsal joint), knee joint (stifle joint), and wrist joint (carpal joint) being most prone to sprains.
+These structures have limited elasticity and can be damaged if their physiological load limit is exceeded.
+In dogs and cats, the limb joints are frequently affected, with the hock joint (tarsal joint), knee joint (stifle joint), and wrist joint (carpal joint) being most susceptible to sprains.

 Anatomically, joint types vary considerably in our pets.
-While hinge joints like the elbow joint only allow movement in one plane, ball joints like the hip joint allow movement in multiple directions.
-This different biomechanics influences both the susceptibility to sprains and the healing process.
+While hinge joints like the elbow joint only allow movement in one plane, ball-and-socket joints like the hip joint allow movement in multiple directions.
+This differing biomechanics influences both susceptibility to sprains and the healing process.

 Causes

-In the area of joints, there are tight ligaments that span the bone ends and form the joint capsule.
-Usually, there are additional ligaments stretched between the bones that hold them in a certain position during movement.
+In the area of the joints, there are tight ligaments that span the bone ends and form the joint capsule.
+Usually, additional ligaments are stretched between the bones, which hold them in a certain position during movement.

-In a sprain, the joint capsule or ligaments are stretched due to excessive movement, resulting in tears of individual fibers up to a complete rupture.
+In a sprain, the joint capsule or ligaments are stretched by excessive movement, leading to tears of individual fibers up to a complete rupture.

 Supplement